Vast, untouched wilderness awaits. Alaska hosts magnificent wildlife encounters and spectacular glaciers.

 There are many different Alaska cruise itineraries on offer, each one amazing in its own way.
 Most Alaskan cruises will explore the ‘panhandle’ or southeast tip of Alaska.
 Below are a few of the key highlight areas on an Alaskan small ship cruise.

 Sailing the Inside Passage - shaped by huge glaciers millions of years ago, the Inside Passage stretches from Puget Sound, Washington, through British Columbia and into the Gulf of Alaska.
 The Inside Passage delivers stunning scenery which is ever changing.
-Home to whales, bald eagles, sea lions and porpoises, the Alaskan Inside passage covers more than 500 miles and encompases over 1000 islands.
+Home to whales, bald eagles, sea lions and porpoises, the Alaskan Inside passage covers more than 500 miles and encompasses over 1000 islands.

 Chichagof Island & Baranof Island - Just a couple of the many Alaska Islands and both a nature lover's dream, Chichagof Island is home to porpoises, seals, whales and the largest population of bears per sq. metre in the world.
 Baranof Island features hidden coves, hot springs and an amazing array of wildlife calling this island home.

 Tracy Arm - Prepare for breathtaking scenery as you cruise Tracy Arm.
 Located around 45 miles south of Juneau, Tracy Arm is a narrow fjord extending over 30 miles long.
-With over a quarter of the area covered in ice and encompassing some Alaska’s largest glaciers, Tracy Arm offers views of stunning waterfalls, sheer rock walls over a mile high and is also home to hundreds of harbor seals, mountain goats, eagles and passing whales.
+With over a quarter of the area covered in ice and encompassing some Alaska’s largest glaciers, Tracy Arm offers views of stunning waterfalls, sheer rock walls over a mile high and is also home to hundreds of harbour seals, mountain goats, eagles and passing whales.

 Ketchikan - Known as the ‘Salmon capital of the world’, Ketchikan is a city rich in history.
-The area started off by building a fish saltery, followed by a salmon cannery, mining copper and gold, and even supplying timber for the construction of WWII airplanes.
+The area started off by building a fish saltery, followed by a salmon cannery, mining copper and gold, and even supplying timber for the construction of WWII aeroplanes.
 Now, Ketchikan’s main industry is tourism, and with museums, library’s, restaurants, plus amazing wildlife sightings such as mountain goats, black bears, sea otters, humpback whales, orca and seals, it’s easy to see why.

 Sitka - Another city rich in history, Sitka, located on the southern part of Baranof Island, is the site where the Russian flag was lowered and the US flag was raised after the US purchased Alaska from the Russians in 1867.